-- Direct Current, developed commercially by Edison, where the electric charge flows only in one direction.
-Any battery appliance uses a DC.
+- Direct Current (DC): developed commercially by Edison, where the electric charge flows only in one direction.
+Any battery appliance uses a DC current.

-- Alternate Current, discovered by the great awesome amazing genius Nicola Tesla, where the charge shifts direction periodically, this is the one on every home and business.
+- Alternate Current (AC): discovered by the great, awesome and amazing genius Nicola Tesla, where the charge shifts direction periodically, this is the one on every home and business.

-One last brief concept before getting into the real stuff.
-A material that can transport the electric charge is called a conductor, because it has electrons available, but an insulator lacks electrons to share, so the electric charge can’t go through there, this is called resistance.
-In between these two, exist the semiconductors, which are materials whose resistance is high but still lower than insulators, so it can carry electric charge under the adequate conditions, and most importantly: its conductance can be modulated by temperature.
+A material that can transport the electric charge is called a conductor, this happens because it has electrons available.
+An insulator lacks electrons to share, so the electric charge can’t go through there (resistance).
+In between these two, exist the semiconductors, which are materials whose resistance is high but still lower than insulators, so it can carry electric charge under the adequate conditions, and most importantly: it’s conductance can be modulated by temperature.
 Semiconductors are the basic components of all modern electronics, and hungarian Nobel laureate Albert Szent-Györgi was a pioneer in studying semiconduction in living beings.

 MAGNETS AS HEALING AND DIAGNOSTIC DEVICES